life0fun/tensorflow-learn/notes/tf-learn.md

 A tf.Tensor represents a value produced by an Operation in a tensorflow session.

 A Tensor is a symbolic handle to one of the outputs of an Operation.
 It does *NOT* hold the values of that operation's output, but instead provides a means of computing those values in a TensorFlow Session.
+Lazy evaluation.

 tf.learn provides a set of APIs for loading dataset and create classifer.